 - (a) Set a limit on the deposits that can be made per day. - (b) Set a limit on the aggregate losses in a registered player's account within a specified period of time. - (c) Set a limit on the amount of time that a registered player can play.

-- (a) A licensed operator shall offer customer support that shall be available to registered players 24 hours per day, 365 days per year. - (b) The licensed operator shall give notice to the commission when using personnel for customer support who are out of state.
+A licensed operator shall offer customer support that shall be available to registered players 24 hours per day, 365 days per year.